andrew-codechimp/HA-Battery-Notes/README.md

 The battery type will then be displayed as a diagnostic sensor on the device.

 ## FAQ's

+* Does a device have to be in the library?
+No, you can always add a device manually by going to Settings -> Integrations -> Battery Notes screen add a new device where you can enter the battery details manually.

+* Why is my device not being discovered?
+It could be missing from the library or does not exactly match the name that your integration has.
+ZHA and Z2M for example have different manufacturers/models for the same device, you can still add it manually or contribute to the library.

 * When is the library updated?
 It updates when Home Assistant is restarted and approximately every 24 hours after that.